SPEED: Experimental Design for Policy Evaluation in Linear Heteroscedastic Bandits: ADDITIONAL EXPERIMENTS

-In this section, we digress a bit to discuss the computational aspect of $\L_n(\pi, \bb, \bSigma)$.
-Note that our loss function leads to a new type of design (\PE design) and so the natural question to ask is \emph{how to optimize this loss function w.r.t.\ $\bb$?} We show in \Cref{prop:convex-loss} that the loss $\L_n(\pi, \bb, \bSigma)$ for any arbitrary design proportion $\bb\in\triangle(\A)$ is strictly convex with respect to the proportion $\bb$.
+In this section, we digress a bit to discuss the computational aspect of $\L_n(\pi, \bb, \bSigma_*)$.
+Since \PE design is a new type of design, the natural question to ask is \emph{how to optimize this loss function w.r.t.\ $\bb$?} We show in \Cref{prop:convex-loss} that the loss $\L_n(\pi, \bb, \bSigma_*)$ for any arbitrary design proportion $\bb\in\triangle(\A)$ is strictly convex with respect to the proportion $\bb$.
 The proposition and its proof are given in \Cref{app:convex-loss}.
 Next in \Cref{prop:gradient-loss} we show that the gradient of the loss function is bounded.
-The proposition and its proof are given in \Cref{app:gradient-loss}.
-We first state an assumption that $\lambda_{\min }\left(\sum_{a=1}^A \bw(a) \bw(a)^{\top}\right)>0$ which is required for proving \Cref{prop:gradient-loss}.
+Due to space constraints, both propositions and their proofs are given in \Cref{app:convex-loss} and \Cref{app:gradient-loss} respectively.
+We first state an assumption that the minimum eigenvalue satisfies $\lambda_{\min }\left(\sum_{a=1}^A \bw(a) \bw(a)^{\top}\right)>0$, which is required for proving \Cref{prop:gradient-loss}.

 \begin{assumption} \textbf{(Distribution of $\pi$)} We assume that the set of actions $a$ such that $\!\pi(a) \!\!>\!\!
-0$, spans $\R^d$ and $\R^{d\times d}$. \end{assumption} Note that this is a realistic assumption as if the target policy never takes an action that is needed to cover some dimension then we do not need to identify $\btheta_*$ in that dimension.
-Using \Cref{prop:convex-loss} and \Cref{prop:gradient-loss} we can effectively solve the \PE design with gradient descent approaches \citep{lacoste2013affine, berthet2017fast}.
+0$, spans $\R^d$ and $\R^{d\times d}$. \end{assumption} Note that this is a realistic and not a restrictive assumption, since if the target policy never takes an action that is needed to cover some dimension then we can avoid identifying $\btheta_*$ in that dimension.
+Using \Cref{prop:convex-loss}, \ref{prop:gradient-loss} we can effectively solve the \PE design with gradient descent approaches \citep{lacoste2013affine, berthet2017fast}.
 We capture this convergence guarantee with the assumption of the existence of an approximation oracle. \begin{assumption}\textbf{(Approximation Oracle)} We assume access to an approximation oracle.
-Given a convex loss function $\L_n(\pi,\bb ,\bSigma)$ with minimizer $\bb^*$, the approximation oracle returns a proportion $\wb^* = \argmin_{\bb} \L_n(\pi,\bb ,\bSigma)$ such that $|\L_n(\pi,\wb^* ,\bSigma) - \L_n(\pi,\bb^* ,\bSigma)| \leq \epsilon$. \end{assumption} Therefore from \Cref{prop:convex-loss}, and \ref{prop:gradient-loss} and using \Cref{assm:target-dist}, and \ref{assm:oracle-approx} we can get a computationally efficient solution to $\L_n(\pi, \bb, \bSigma)$.
-In the next section, we discuss the loss of an oracle.
+Given a convex loss function $\L_n(\pi,\bb ,\bSigma_*)$ with minimizer $\bb_*$, the approximation oracle returns a proportion $\wb_* = \argmin_{\bb} \L_n(\pi,\bb ,\bSigma_*)$ such that $|\L_n(\pi,\wb_* ,\bSigma_*) - \L_n(\pi,\bb_* ,\bSigma_*)| \leq \epsilon$. \end{assumption} Therefore from \Cref{prop:convex-loss}, and \ref{prop:gradient-loss} and using \Cref{assm:target-dist}, and \ref{assm:oracle-approx} we can get a computationally efficient solution to $\min_{\bb\in \Delta(\A)}\L_n(\pi, \bb, \bSigma_*)$.